Blog to explore reflections on health, physical, mental, emotional, holistic, including meaning, purpose, identity, and ultimate source of healing

 On Writing

 I have enjoyed the practice of writing since I first learned as a child.
-These posts were written for the NUHS Blog, and I intend to resume the habit soon.
+These posts were written for the NUHS Blog, and I intend to resume the practice soon.

 I came to enjoy Monday mornings — withdrawing to the library or clinic sauna to cocoon into a world of my own and contemplate health and healing.